 How to Make Oven Baked Shrimp Scampi

-Detailed instructions and measurements to make X are listed in the recipe card at the bottom of this page.
+Detailed instructions and measurements to make Baked Shrimp Scampi are listed in the recipe card at the bottom of this page.

-2. In a large mixing bowl, combine the shrimp, garlic, and wine.
-Mix together to coat.
+2. In a large mixing bowl, combine the shrimp, garlic, and white wine.
+Toss until every shrimp is fully coated.

-6. Sprinkle the panko & butter mixture evenly over the top of the shrimp.
+1. Sprinkle the panko mixture evenly over the shrimp, covering the entire surface.

 What size shrimp should I use?